ErikCorryGoogle/engine/CONTRIBUTING.md

 ```

  * `cd engine` (Change to the directory in which you put the `.gclient` file.)
  * `gclient sync` This will fetch all the source code that Flutter depends on.
 Avoid interrupting this script, it can leave your repository in an inconsistent state that is tedious to clean up.
+Note that this creates a directory named `src/flutter` under your `engine` directory.
+This directory is named `flutter`, but it contains the `engine` repo, not the `flutter` repo.
  * `cd src/flutter` (Change to the `flutter` directory of the `src` directory that `gclient sync` created in your `engine` directory.)
  * `git remote add upstream git@github.com:flutter/engine.git` (So that you fetch from the master `flutter/engine` repository, not your clone, when running `git fetch` et al.)
  * `cd ..` (Return to the `src` directory that `gclient sync` created in your `engine` directory.)